A Survey on Scalable LoRaWAN for Massive IoT: Recent Advances, Potentials, and Challenges: Introduction

 \subsection{Organization}

-The rest of the paper is organized as follows: in section \ref{sec:LoRaWAN}, we start by describing the LoRa physical layers specifications, including LoRa modulation, SFs, and the propagation models.
-Moreover, section \ref{sec:LoRaWAN} presents the LoRaWAN architecture as well as the EDs classes and the joining procedure.
-Schemes to manage and overcome Lora signals interference are discussed in section \ref{sec:interference}.
-Section \ref{sec:Collision} outlines the current collision avoidance mechanisms to allow concurrent LoRa transmission in dense deployments.
-The latest use cases and applications of LoRaWAN are classified and reviewed in section \ref{sec:Applications}.
-Finally, we conclude the paper in section \ref{sec:Future} by discussing the advantage and drawbacks of the proposed solutions to enhance the LoRaWAN capacity and allow its deployment in dense networks and identifying the remaining open questions in this field.
-(Figure \ref{fig:Structureofthepaper} provides a general overview of the paper structure.)
+The rest of the paper is organized as follows: Section \ref{sec:LoRaWAN}, describes the LoRa PHY layer specifications, including LoRa modulation, SFs, and propagation models.
+Moreover, Section~\ref{sec:LoRaWAN} presents the LoRaWAN architecture as well as the ED classes and joining procedure.
+Schemes to manage and overcome LoRa signal interference are discussed in Section~\ref{sec:interference}.
+Section~\ref{sec:Collision} outlines the current collision avoidance mechanisms to allow concurrent LoRa TX in dense deployments.
+The latest use cases and applications of LoRaWAN are classified and reviewed in Section~\ref{sec:Applications}.
+Finally, we conclude the paper in Section~\ref{sec:Future} by discussing the advantage and disadvantages of the proposed solutions to enhance the capacity of LoRaWAN, allow its deployment in dense networks, and identify the remaining open questions in this field.
+Fig.~\ref{fig:Structureofthepaper} provides a general overview of the paper structure.